-Use GraphiQL and the SDK
+Use the GraphQL Explorer and the SDK

 Learn which tools are required to send GraphQL queries and mutations in Composable Commerce.